pp-mo/ncdata/docs/details/threadlock_sharing.rst

 output netcdf file.

-In short, this is not needed when all your data is loaded with only **one** of the data packages (Iris, Xarray or ncata).
+In short, this is not needed when all your data is loaded with only **one** of the data packages (Iris, Xarray or ncdata).
 The problem only occurs when you try to realise/calculate/save results which combine data loaded from a mixture of sources.

 sample code::